algogz/questions/q/aws-devop-pro.md

 - A. Ansible will at tempt to read the inventory file named `localhost`
 - B. Ansible will run the plays local ly.
-- C. Ansible will run the playbook on the host name d`localhost'
+- C. Ansible will run the playbook on the host named `localhost`
 - D. Ansiblewon'trun,this is in valid command line syntax

 <details><summary>Answer:</summary><p> A